 How to Ride the Tram in Zürich

 Run by the Zurich Transport Network (ZVV), trams are the most prevalent form of public transportation in Zürich.
-Electric trams have rumbled through the streets of the city since the 1890s.
-Today, there are 16 tram routes and more than 300 trams plying 172 kilometers (107 miles) of track, supplemented by a bus system that carries users where trams don't.
+Electric trams have rumbled through the streets of the city since the late 1800s.
+Today, there are 15 tram routes and more than 300 trams plying 172 kilometers (107 miles) of track, supplemented by a bus system that carries users where trams don't go.
 In the city center, you'll find tram or bus stops an average of 300 meters (about 980 feet) apart.
 The system is divided into zones, with the heart of the city—including Zürich Hauptbahnhof (the main train station) and the Altstadt (Old Town)—lying in Zone 110.

 To find the tram you need, consult the Zone 110 (central Zürich) tram and bus map.
 Lines numbered 2 to 17 are trams; those numbered 31 to 916 are buses.
 If you can manage in German (or use a translate option on your laptop or phone), you can search for routes on the ZVV mobile app.